Arismadi/SQL-Sales-Retail-Project/README.md

 ```
 ``Insight``: Dumbbells in the Sports category have the highest sales volume compared to other products.
 Lamps in the Home category are the second best selling products, followed by puzzles in the Toys category.
 This indicates that consumers tend to purchase everyday items in larger quantities than other products.

 #### c) Discount Impact Analysis
+``Business Question`` : Which discount category generates the highest revenue and transaction volume from dataset?
 ```sql
 SELECT
 	discount_category,